openhab/org.openhab.binding.zwave/doc/linear/gctbz48_0_0.md

 ### Parameter 41: Un-Occupied HSP

 Un-Occupied HSP
-Heat Setpoint for Unoccupied mode
+<p&gtHeat Setpoint for Unoccupied mode</p&gt
 Values in the range 30 to 109 may be set.

 The manufacturer defined default value is ```62```.